digshake/CSJavaWUSTL/_sources/Module1-Types-and-Names/topic-1-4-assignment.rst

 In Java this will be done using a Scanner object and reading from System.in.

-   Complete the ``PizzaCalculatorInput`` program based on the process shown in the Figure 5 flowchart.
+   Complete the ``E11PizzaCalculatorInput`` program based on the process shown in the Figure 5 flowchart.
    The program should scan two integer values to initialize pizzaSlices and numPeople.
 Run the program a few times to experiment with different values for input.
    What happens if you enter 0 for the number of people?
 The program will bomb due to division by zero!
 We will see how to prevent this in a later lesson.